This post may contain affiliate links. Read my disclosure policy.

 I felt so lost.
 My identity as a healthy, physically fit, active athlete was taken away.
 I didn’t know how to become someone who was required to live life on slow, riddled with chronic pain.
 I felt so defeated.

 Then one day, my friend James reminded me that I needed a bit of an attitude adjustment.

 “Dear brothers and sisters, when troubles of any kind come your way, consider it an opportunity for great joy.”James 1:2

 Life was a mess.
 I spent a lot of sleepless nights reading and watching those late-night preacher shows.
 It was either that or those ridiculous infomercials.
-You can only handle so much crazy, just saying!

 “For you know that when your faith is tested, your endurance has a chance to grow.
 So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing.”James 1: 3-4